 Many exciting, emerging applications of robots involve multiple robots working together on complex tasks under the control of a single human.
 In such domains, the robots will need to execute sequences of activities in parallel with contingencies, runtime options, and other deviations from a simple linear progression of tasks.
-An operator is involved to oversee the execution and is responsible for choosing options, approving actions, making go/no-go decisions, assisting robots in difficult positions, and selecting strategies.
+A human operator is involved to oversee the execution and is responsible for choosing options, approving actions, making go/no-go decisions, assisting robots in difficult positions, and selecting strategies.

-Substantial research effort has looked at the issues of how to have cooperative robots controlled by a single operator.
+Substantial research effort has looked at how to have cooperative robots controlled by a single operator.
 Parasuraman[5], Arkin[2], Tambe[6], and others have shown the potential to have some representation of a team plan be invoked by a human and executed by the team.
-The infrastructure for executing plans can be created once and the team empowered to do different things by developing new plans.
-Ziparo[9] and Xu[8] demonstrate the use of Petri Nets to describe multi-robot plans without human interaction.
+The infrastructure for executing plans can be created once and the